Outlook is Not Connecting to Exchange Server? Fix it Quickly

 Invalid Extension in Outlook: The extensions you are using with Outlook may misbehave.
 Which in turn affects the connection between Outlook and Exchange Server.

 A simple work machine restart only fixes the issue if it’s due to some cache file issues.
-So if you still can’t access Exchange Server from Outlook there might be some other issue.
+So, if you still can’t access the Exchange Server from Outlook, there might be some other issue.

-There is a high possibility that your Outlook and Exchange Server versions mismatch take a look at the compatibility matrix below to see if this is the issue.
+There is a high possibility that your Outlook and Exchange Server versions are mismatched.
+Take a look at the compatibility matrix below to see if this is the issue.

 Exchange 2019 can only connect with Outlook 2013 or newer editions.